Towards long-tailed, multi-label disease classification from chest X-ray: Overview of the CXR-LT challenge: Results

-As described in Section \ref{sec:gold-data}, a ``gold standard" test set of 406 newly labeled CXRs was curated for additional evaluation on a small subset of the challenge test set with higher-quality labels.
-Detailed results of top-performing teams on the gold standard test set can be found in Table \ref{tab:gold}.
-Owing to improved label quality, AP values were generally higher in the gold standard set than the original challenge test set, with certain classes experience large changes in performance -- for example, the maximum AP jumps from 0.162 to 0.688 for Calcification of the Aorta and from 0.598 to 0.887 for Subcutaneous Emphysema.
-Despite this, the overall correspondence and ranking of team results remained consistent between the official CXR-LT challenge test set and the gold standard set (Fig.~\ref{fig:test-vs-gold}; $R^2 = 0.958$, $r=0.979$, $P=4.7\times10^{-6}$).
-Additional gold standard set results by AUROC can be found in Supplementary Table 2.
+Detailed results of top-performing teams on the gold standard test set can be found in Table \ref{tab:gold} (additional results by AUROC in Supplementary Table 2).
+AP values were generally higher in the gold standard set than the original challenge test set, with certain classes experiencing large changes in performance -- for example, the maximum AP jumps from 0.162 to 0.688 for Calcification of the Aorta and from 0.598 to 0.887 for Subcutaneous Emphysema.
+However, these dramatic differences are to be expected when considering that the gold standard test set is not a representative subset of the challenge test set; for reasons outlined in Section \ref{sec:gold-data}, the gold standard set consisted of studies that were far more likely to contain many disease findings than the overall test set (median: 2, mean $\pm$ std: 2.4 $\pm$ 1.5).
+A direct comparison of class-wise performance -- specifically, the mean AP for each class across all 9 teams -- using automated text-mined vs. human labels in the 406 gold standard test cases can be found in Supplementary Table 3.
+Here, we observe that performance on ``gold standard" human labels vs. text-mined labels dropped for 19 out of 26 classes and experienced an average 12.3\% drop in AP.
+This can be attributed to the large label distribution shift outlined in Section \ref{lt-diff}, meaning models have been optimized on the particular noise patterns inherent in the text-mined training set labels.

+Despite this large distribution shift, the overall correspondence of team results remained consistent between the official CXR-LT challenge test set and the gold standard set (Fig.~\ref{fig:test-vs-gold}; $R^2 = 0.958$, $r=0.979$, $P=4.7\times10^{-6}$).
+Even the team rankings remained consistent with the exception of T3 outperforming T2 and T5 outperforming T4 on the gold standard test set.
+This is to be expected when considering that teams T2-T5 were separated by, at most, 0.005 mAP in the CXR-LT Test Phase.